nmproduction/DLIM/README.md

 Below you can see the results that we achieved together with the score on inception and fid.
 <img src='imgs/perceptual_loss_facades.png' width=600> <img src='imgs/perceptual_loss_facades_score.png' width=600>

+A perceptual loss is calculated by not comparing two images pixel by pixel, but rather first pass them through an image classifier (such as inception trained on the dataset from the imageNet competition) and then compare some intermediate layer from the network.
+This way we do not train the network to produce the correct pixels, which are of course very unclear when just looking at a segmentation, but rather to generate a realistic looking image with the right "stuff" in it.

 # Adversarial losses
-We once again oriented ourselves on SPADES and implemented different losses that also compare the fake image directly to the correct one.
-Instead of L1 once can try LSGAN, WGAN and Hinge WGAN.
-The adjusted model (with an option loss) is saved in models/adversarial_losses_model.py
+We once again oriented ourselves on SPADES and implemented different losses that also compare the fake image directly to the correct one (no usage of perceptual loss).
+Instead of the usual minimax loss once can try LSGAN, WGAN and Hinge WGAN.
+The adjusted model (with the option loss) is saved in models/adversarial_losses_model.py
 ```
 python ./train.py --dataroot ./datasets/facades --model adversarial_losses --name adv_og --direction BtoA --gan_mode original
 python ./test.py --dataroot ./datasets/facades --direction BtoA --model adversarial_losses --name adv_og